 Do this again when you’re done.
 Compare the numbers.
 You may discover the secret to longevity, health, weight loss, and mental clarity for you is intermittent fasting.

 Holistic approaches never just address symptoms of specific health problems, but instead aim to return or keep the patient in a state of balanced health between mind, body, and spirit.
-Combining IF with Keto or Ketovore creates harmony for your health.
+Combining IF with Keto creates harmony for your health.

 Holism targets overall wellness, and when we are well, we only get better with age.